monsonite/SIMPL/README.md

 # SIMPL

-A serial interpreted minimal programming language toolkit - adapted for various microcontrollers.
+A serial interpreted minimal programming language toolkit - adapted for various microcontrollers including Arduino, ARM and MSP430.

-SIMPL is about 300 lines of C code that allow you to control the peripherals of a microcontroller from a serial terminal connection.
+The SIMPLinterpreter is about 300 lines of C code that allow you to control the peripherals of a microcontroller from a serial terminal connection.

-It's usually the first thing I try to get working when bringing up any new microcontroller board.
+It enables interaction with the hardware and peripherals using a set of serial commands - for example typing 13h will set digital pin 13 high and typing 13l will set it low.

+There are commands to access the ADC channels, perform integer arithmetic and print numerical results and strings to the terminal.

-It uses single ascii characters as commands to control the hardware - and commands can be strung together to make new commands - a litte bit like FORTH.
+SIMPL uses single ascii characters as commands to control the hardware - and commands can be strung together to make new commands - a litte bit like FORTH.

+There are 96 printable ascii characters, so this limits SIMPL to 96 unique commands.

-Most recently - runs under Arduino on STM32L433 on the myStorm BlackIce open source FPGA board  - September 2017
+Most recently - SIMPL runs under Arduino on STM32L433 on the myStorm BlackIce open source FPGA board  - September 2017

 Previously coded in under 1024 bytes of MSP430 assembly language - Runs on MSP430G2553 Launchpad

 ; Serial Interpreted Microcontroller Programming Language